-Chinese video app targets 'subversive' Peppa Pig in online clean-up
+Chinese video app targets 'subversive' Peppa Pig in online cleanup

 Online content that has fallen victim to tightened censorship rules includes LGBT and feminist voices, hip hop and "vulgar" jokes -- a trend that's affected some of China's biggest and hottest online platforms, and alarmed business analysts and rights monitors.

 The Peppa Pig series was officially introduced to China in 2015 by China's state broadcaster CCTV.
-Its popularity quickly exploded among young children and parents with 34 billion views on the three leading domestic online video platforms combined.
+Its popularity quickly exploded among young children and parents, with 34 billion views on the three leading domestic online video platforms combined.